The64thGamer/cheeseepedia/content/photos/jbl0io0kwxqdz60chvaeavif.md

 tags = ["Photos"]
-categories = ["ShowBiz Pizza Place"] pages = ["Cincinnati, OH (8801 Colerain Ave)"] startDate = ""
+categories = ["ShowBiz Pizza Place"] pages = ["Cincinnati, OH (8801 Colerain Ave)"] startDate = "2019-09-25"
+citations = ["Photo by Chuck E. Entertainment"]
 +++
 Image of the Dumpster with the star from the 3-Stage.
+(September 25, 2019)